About the League

 - addressing their passion through involvement in the LWVDE Advocacy Corps

-- Others support the official lobbyists in other ways, by:
+- Others support the official lobbyists and develop their expertise by:

 - researching issues

 - drafting letters to the editor, or Op Ed's (Opinion Editorials), or testimony

 - tracking the status of bills as they work through the legislative process

 Whatever our role, we are always inspired by the opportunity to learn more about our state government and have an impact on public policy, working with other Advocacy Corps members who are knowledgeable and anxious to share their enthusiasm and experience with others.
 League members are invited to:

 - participate in our monthly meetings in Dover

 - deliberate on the pros and cons of proposed legislation that affects all of us